6 Fast Tooth Pain Relief Remedies You Can Try at Home Tonight

 Depending on the type of pain or discomfort you’re experiencing, applying alternating warm and cold compresses to the side of your face may help.
 Hold the warm compress in place for 10-15 minutes and replace it with a cold compress for the same amount of time.
 Doing so will reduce swelling and works well for people that have had oral surgery or are experiencing discomfort associated with wisdom tooth development.

-Make ‘miracle mouthwash’
+Make ‘miracle mouthwash.’

-Patients with cold sores, canker sores, ulcers or other types of pain in their mouth can benefit from topical pain relief by rinsing with a special home-made mouthwash.
+Patients with cold sores, canker sores, ulcers, or other types of pain in their mouth can benefit from topical pain relief by rinsing with a special homemade mouthwash.
 This aids in pain relief during recovery of mild irritations or before the patient can be seen by the dentist.
 To make the rinse, use one part milk of magnesia and one part liquid antihistamine and mix thoroughly.
 Apply it directly to the area of discomfort, or rinse with it for several seconds.
 Be sure to spit it out thoroughly and do not swallow the mixture.

 Essential oils